Gross polluters and vehicles' emissions reduction

-\paragraph{Map-matching.} The road network of each city is extracted from OpenStreetMap (OSM), a collaborative project to create a free editable map of the world and provide the geodata underlying the map.
-In particular, the road network is as a multigraph in which edges represent public roads accessible to vehicles (including service roads).
-Each edge $e$ is a couple of two identifiers, indicating the starting and ending OSM nodes.
-To download, compute statistics, and visualise the road networks we use the Python library OSMnx~\cite{boeing2017}.
+\paragraph{Road network and GPS points snapping.} The road network of each city is extracted from OpenStreetMap (OSM) \cite{OpenStreetMap}, a collaborative project to create a free editable map of the world and provide the geodata underlying the map.
+In particular, the road network is provided as a multigraph $G = (V, E)$, with $V$ being the set of nodes $v$ and $E$ being the multiset of edges $e$, in which the edges represent public roads accessible to vehicles (including service roads).
+Each edge $e\in E$ is a pair of two identifiers, indicating the starting and ending OSM nodes, plus a key that discriminates between parallel edges (if present).
+Moreover, it carries some information about the road it represents, such as its name, length, and type (e.g., whether it is a motorway or residential street).
+In this context, we call crossroads the nodes $v\in V$ that have at least two roads (i.e. edges $e\in E$) incident on them.
+To download, compute statistics, and visualise the road networks, we conceived methods based on the Python library OSMnx~\cite{boeing2017}.